Licensed Clinical Psychologist in Burlington, Vermont

 Leadership and Mental Health Advocacy

 Cody is also deeply involved in mental health advocacy, serving as the Federal Advocacy Coordinator for the American Psychological Association and holding a position as the Vice President of the Vermont Psychological Association.
-His leadership in these roles underscores his commitment to advancing the mental health field and supporting professionals at both state and federal levels.
+His leadership in these roles underscores his commitment to advancing the mental health field, advocating for robust mental health laws, and promoting high licensure standards to protect clients and ensure professional excellence at both state and federal levels.

 Cody’s work extends to training and supervising clinicians, where he shares his knowledge of Collaborative Assessment and Emotionally Focused Therapy (EFT), ensuring that emerging therapists develop the skills and confidence to succeed in their own practices.